horiz31/h31video/README.md

 It tries to create 4 different streams
 * LOS - A high quality stream, sent over the LOS network and derived from the h.264 camera endpoint
-* MAVNP - A high quality stream, sent over the MAVPN network and derived from the xraw endpoint
+* MAVNP - A high quality stream, sent over the MAVPN network and derived from the h.264 endpoint
-* ATAK - A lower quality stream, sent over the LOS network to ATAK device and derived from the xraw input
+* ATAK - A lower quality stream, sent over the LOS network to ATAK device and derived from the h.264 input
-* RTMP - A lower quality stream, sent over the internet to the horizon31 video server (video.horizon31.com), derived from the xraw input
+* RTMP - A lower quality stream, sent over the internet to the horizon31 video server (video.horizon31.com), derived from the derived from the h.264

 When you do a `make install` two symbolic links are set up via udev rules
+* `/dev/stream1` This is the endpoing used for the h.264 streaming
 * `/dev/camera1` This is the endpoint used for the xraw streaming
-* `/dev/stream1` This is the endpoing used for the h.264 streaming

 To set the bitrate of the ELP camera, the ELP_H264_UVC application is used (https://github.com/uvdl/ELP_H264_UVC)